 Eliot Elisofon was the photographer who took the pictures for Life Magazine‘s long article about Ramana Maharshi that appeared in May, 1949.
+He was was one of the most famous and accomplished Western photographers of his day, with notable achievements in other fields as well.

 I’m old enough to remember Life Magazine in its heyday.
 It was a very big deal.
 To understand why, we have to remember that it existed in a world without television.
 Magazines were the main way that people saw things far from home; magazines occupied the place — shared it with radio, really — where television and the Internet stand today.